Dresden Church Raised From the Ashes

 Willa Walker rose rapidly through the ranks in 1941 to become head of the newly-formed Royal Canadian Air Force Women’s Division.
 Only 28 years old, grieving the recent death of her baby son, her husband locked away in a German prison camp, Willa rose to the challenge with courage and dignity, breaking down barriers for future generations of women […]

-A group of young men from Cranbrook, British Columbia, members of the Rover branch of the Boy Scouts, built this cabin deep in the forest to use as their private clubhouse in the happy days before the Second World War.
+The Rovers, a group of young men from Cranbrook, British Columbia, members of the Boy Scouts, built this cabin deep in the forest to use as their private clubhouse in the happy days before the Second World War.
 Four of them died while serving their country.
-Now all that remains is the stone […]
+Now all that remains is the stone fireplace, a […]

 After a bullet from a Japanese machine gun tore through her body, Australian nurse Vivian Bullwinkel floated face down in the sea and feigned death.
 She was the sole survivor of the 1942 Bangka Island Massacre, in which 22 nurses were forced to wade into the ocean at gunpoint and then shot in the back.
 It’s […]